Port scanner

 A port scanner is an application designed to probe a server or host for open ports.
 Such an application may be used by administrators to verify security policies of their networks and by attackers to identify network services running on a host and exploit vulnerabilities.

 A port scan or portscan is a process that sends client requests to a range of server port addresses on a host, with the goal of finding an active port; this is not a nefarious process in and of itself.
 The majority of uses of a port scan are not attacks, but rather simple probes to determine services available on a remote machine.

 To portsweep is to scan multiple hosts for a specific listening port.
 The latter is typically used to search for a specific service, for example, an SQL-based computer worm may portsweep looking for hosts listening on TCP port 1433.

 TCP/IP basics

 The design and operation of the Internet is based on the Internet Protocol Suite, commonly also called TCP/IP.
 In this system, network services are referenced using two components: a host address and a port number.
-There are 65535 distinct and usable port numbers, numbered 1 … 65535.
-(Port zero is not a usable port number.)
+There are 65535 distinct and usable port numbers, numbered 1 to 65535 (Port zero is not a usable port number).
 Most services use one, or at most a limited range of, port numbers.

 Some port scanners scan only the most common port numbers, or ports most commonly associated with vulnerable services, on a given host.

 The result of a scan on a port is usually generalized into one of three categories: